wbw520/DiReCT/README.md

 If you want to use this work, please consider citing the following paper.
 ```
-@article{wang2024direct,
+@inproceedings{wangdirect,
+ author = {Wang, Bowen and Chang, Jiuyang and Qian, Yiming and Chen, Guoxin and Chen, Junhao and Jiang, Zhouqiang and Zhang, Jiahao and Nakashima, Yuta and Nagahara, Hajime},
+ booktitle = {Advances in Neural Information Processing Systems},
+ pages = {74999--75011},
  title = {DiReCT: Diagnostic Reasoning for Clinical Notes via Large Language Models},
- author = {Bowen Wang and Jiuyang Chang and Yiming Qian and Guoxin Chen and Junhao Chen and Zhouqiang Jiang and Jiahao Zhang and Yuta Nakashima and Hajime Nagahara},
- journal={arXiv preprint arXiv:2408.01933},
+ volume = {37},
  year = {2024}
 }
 ```